Bill's Licence Plates Pages

 Back to Licence Plate opening page.
 Navigate from there to Main NS Licence Plate page.

-In addition to licence plates issued for actual use on vehicles, most jurisdictions also produce other plates not authorized for use on vehicles.
+In addition to licence plates issued for actual use on vehicles, most jurisdictions also produce other plates

-Originally these were samples produced to provide to other licencing authorities so that each knows what the others are producing, and for law enforcement purposes
+to other licencing authorities so that each knew what the others were producing,

-More commonly however, these are available to the general public as collectibles.
+as collectibles.
 Most commonly these samples are produced only in passenger plate

 varieties, but other types are possible.

-SAMPLE VS SPECIMEN: What is the difference?
+SAMPLE VS SPECIMEN VS CONCEPT: What is the difference?

 No doubt there are various definitions of what sample plates are, and how they are different from specimen plates.
-I am sure I do not

-have the authoritative definition, but basically it can be said that samples are produced in appreciable quantities for distribution of some sort.
+Samples are produced in appreciable quantities for distribution of some sort.

-This distribution could be limited to a sharing with other jurisidictions or might be more generalized and open to whomever wants one.
+This distribution could be limited to a sharing with other jurisidictions or might be more generalized and

 Today in Nova Scotia, sample plates are available to anyone who is willing to pay the fee that goes with them.
-Currently in this province, and in

-most jurisdictions samples are limited to the passenger type.
-Specimen plates are produced in smaller quantities and generally as examples of current plates, to be used internally by the jurisdiction for reference or display purposes, or may be concepts being considered but not adopted.
+Specimen plates are produced in smaller quantities and generally as examples of current plates, to be used internally

-SAMPLE PLATES
+NS SAMPLE PLATES

 Sample plates originally were produced by jurisdictions all across North America with the main purpose being to trade with other states and provinces so that everyone knew what were the legitimate current plates.
 In many or most jurisdictions these were also available to anyone on request, with or without a fee.
 Samples were introduced in Nova Scotia back in the twenties and are still issued today.
 Nowadays there is a charge of approximately $10 for one of these.
 In this province, until the introduction of alphanumeric passenger plates in 1979, the sample simply had zeroes, but the number of zeroes has varied.
 Since 1979 the serial has been SAM-000, but with a variety SAMPLE intended to depict what a vanity plate would look like.
 In 1950 and 1951 sample plates had the word "SAMPLE" embossed above or below the zero serial.
 Otherwise these plates differ from regular plates only in the serial itself.

-what you see below is my small accumulation,
+What you see below is my small accumulation,

 1972 base sample